 All medical information that the employee and his/her health care provider supply to support the claim for benefits will be kept in the employee's confidential medical file.
 Only those with a business need-to-know will receive information regarding an employee's absence.

-Time away from work will be designated as Family & Medical Leave (F&ML) if the employee qualifies for such leave based on the Family & Medical Leave Act.
-If an employee qualifies for both paid sick leave and F&ML, the two benefits will run concurrently.
-If paid sick leave is exhausted, the employee may qualify for additional unpaid time off work per the Family & Medical Leave Policy.
-Human Resources will supply information and forms necessary to apply for Family & Medical Leave, if applicable.
-The College’s Family & Medical Leave Policy contains additional information.
+Time away from work will be designated as Family and Medical Leave if the employee qualifies for such leave based on the Family and Medical Leave Act.
+If an employee qualifies for both paid sick leave and Family and Medical Leave, the two benefits will run concurrently.
+If paid sick leave is exhausted, the employee may qualify for additional unpaid time off work per the Family and Medical Leave Policy.
+Human Resources will supply information and forms necessary to apply for Family and Medical Leave, if applicable.
+The College’s Family and Medical Leave Policy contains additional information.

 Compensation and Benefits During a Paid Sick Leave of Absence

 A full-time member of the professional staff using Annual Paid Sick Days or days from his/her Extended Sick Leave Bank during an approved absence for a covered medical condition will receive regular base wages.
 A full-time employee on approved paid sick leave will retain coverage under the College's fringe benefit plans, providing any applicable employee premiums are paid on a timely basis.
 Active employee premiums for health insurance coverage and dental insurance coverage will be deducted, as applicable, from the employee's pay on a monthly or bi-weekly basis.